Muller's method: Generalizations and related methods

 Muller's method fits a parabola, i.e. a second-order polynomial, to the last three obtained points f(xk-1), f(xk-2) and f(xk-3) in each iteration.
 One can generalize this and fit a polynomial pk,m(x) of degree m to the last m+1 points in the kth iteration.
 Our parabola yk is written as pk,2 in this notation.
 The degree m must be 1 or larger.
 The next approximation xk is now one of the roots of the pk,m, i.e. one of the solutions of pk,m(x)=0.
 Taking m=1 we obtain the secant method whereas m=2 gives Muller's method.

 Muller calculated that the sequence {xk} generated this way converges to the root ξ with an order μm where μm is the positive solution of $x^{m+1} - x^m - x^{m-1} - \dots - x - 1 = 0$.

+As m approaches infinity the positive solution for the equation approaches 2.
 The method is much more difficult though for m>2 than it is for m=1 or m=2 because it is much harder to determine the roots of a polynomial of degree 3 or higher.
 Another problem is that there seems no prescription of which of the roots of pk,m to pick as the next approximation xk for m>2.

 These difficulties are overcome by Sidi's generalized secant method which also employs the polynomial pk,m.
 Instead of trying to solve pk,m(x)=0, the next approximation xk is calculated with the aid of the derivative of pk,m at xk-1 in this method.